Pinner tube station

 Pinner is a London Underground station in Pinner, north-west London.
-The station was opened in 1885 as part of the Victorian expansion of dormitory suburbs, and was one of the stations included in the Metro-land project in the early 20th century.
-The site is served by several bus routes including links to the Hatch End railway station which was known as Pinner & Hatch End prior to 1920.
+It was opened in 1885 as part of the Victorian expansion of dormitory suburbs, and was one of the stations included in the Metro-land project in the early 20th century.
+The site is served by several bus routes, including links to the Hatch End railway station, which was known as Pinner & Hatch End prior to 1920.
 Step free facilities were opened in 2008.
-The station is on the Metropolitan line between Northwood Hills and North Harrow stations, and is in London fare zone 5.
+The station is on the Metropolitan line, between Northwood Hills and North Harrow stations.
+It is in London fare zone 5.

 Pinner is served by all stations and semi-fast services: passengers should change at Moor Park for fast service northbound Metropolitan line services.
 This change is only needed on Mondays to Fridays during peak hours.

 History

 The gardens at Pinner station, London Underground Station Garden winner in 1966.

 The station was opened on 25 May 1885, following a prior expansion to nearby Harrow-on-the-Hill station in 1880.
 It remained the terminus of the Metropolitan Railway until 1 September 1887 when the line was further extended to Rickmansworth.
 The long, single-story station building on the up (southbound) platform is the original building, and resembles the stations at Rickmansworth, Chorleywood and Chalfont & Latimer.
 The down platform buildings were built during the four-tracking project of the 1950s and 60s in a matching yellow brick.

 In 1915, the Metro-land project was conceived in order to move people out of central London into rural Middlesex.
 Houses near the stations were built in haste and sold for as little as £400 each.
-However, in Pinner, houses built during this expansion were required to be worth at least £1,000 - compared to Harrow-on-the-Hill where prices were subject to a £750 minimum.
+However, in Pinner, houses built during this expansion were required to be worth at least £1,000, compared to Harrow-on-the-Hill, where prices were subject to a £750 minimum.

 The station building on Station Approach is locally listed by the Harrow Council.